-Continued State reductions to payment levels for Medicaid patients, added legislative burdens, and funding cuts to the University of North Carolina School of Medicine will place added pressures on UNC Hospitals.
-Management is continually committed to proper expense management that still results in high quality care, innovation, and very satisfied patients.
+Continued reductions to payment levels for Medicaid patients, added legislative burdens, and cuts to the University of North Carolina School of Medicine place added pressures on UNC Hospitals.
+Management is committed to proper expense management while maintaining high quality patient care, innovation, and very satisfied patients.
 Our teams will continue to focus on our Commitment to Caring which has proven to be a differentiator in care delivered by UNC Hospitals for many years.